Classification

 • anteriorly – clival diploic veins

-Main veins in the neck
+Main cervical veins

-• there are three main jugular veins in the neck – external, internal, and anterior
+• there are three main jugular veins in the neck (external, internal, and anterior)

 • in the upright position, the IJV collapses (due to a drop in hydrostatic pressure), and drainage is mediated by the vertebral vein